elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     group1:!:user1:user1

-Now let&#8217;s switch to that user and set the password for the group:
+Now let's switch to that user and set the password for the group:

     [root@rhel1 ~]# su - user1
     [user1@rhel1 ~]$ gpasswd group1